Self-Consistency Is Losing Its Edge: Diminishing Returns and Rising Costs in Modern LLMs: Related Work

 \section{Related Work}

-Early work on reasoning with large language models introduced the combined use of chain-of-thought (CoT) prompting \parencite{wei2022chain} and sampling multiple reasoning paths, a technique commonly called self-consistency.
-For example, Self-Consistency Improves Chain of Thought Reasoning in Language Models \parencite{wang2022self} found that sampling and then taking the most frequent answer improved accuracy significantly.
-This early result established the efficacy of multi-path reasoning aggregation in LLMs.
+Early work on reasoning with large language models demonstrated that combining chain-of-thought (CoT) prompting \parencite{wei2022chain} with majority-vote aggregation over multiple sampled paths improved accuracy significantly \parencite{wang2022self}.
+This established the efficacy of multi-path reasoning when individual model outputs were unreliable.

-Subsequent research recognized cost and efficiency issues with simple self-consistency.
-For instance, Let’s Sample Step by Step: Adaptive-Consistency for Efficient Reasoning and Coding with LLMs \parencite{aggarwal2023let} introduced Adaptive-Consistency, which dynamically adjusts how many samples are generated per question based on interim agreement.
-They showed that sample usage could be reduced by up to about 7.9× while dropping accuracy by less than 0.1\%.
-More recently, Reasoning-Aware Self-Consistency: Leveraging Reasoning Paths for Efficient LLM Sampling \parencite{wan2024reasoning} proposed criteria-based early stopping of sampling and claimed reductions of sample usage by roughly 70\% while maintaining accuracy.
-These developments reflect an awareness of the diminishing returns and computational cost of wide-scale sampling.
+Subsequent research recognized the efficiency problems with simple self-consistency. \textcite{aggarwal2023let} introduced Adaptive-Consistency, dynamically halting sampling once answers converge, reducing sample usage by up to 7.9$\times$ while dropping accuracy by less than 0.1\%. \textcite{wan2024reasoning} proposed criteria-based early stopping, cutting sample usage by roughly 70\% with similarly negligible accuracy loss.
+Both works implicitly acknowledge that there is a sampling threshold beyond which additional paths are redundant.

-The present work builds on this by empirically testing modern LLMs under multiple sampling counts and comparing results to past research, challenging the value of sampling-intensive self-consistency in current systems.
+What neither work fully addresses is that this threshold shifts dramatically as model capability improves.
+For a model that already solves 98\% of MATH-500 problems in a single pass, the threshold is effectively one sample for most problems.
+The present work makes this explicit: as models grow stronger and tasks become easier, self-consistency transitions from a useful correction mechanism to an expensive source of noise.